camelot-dev/camelot/docs/index.rst

 .. csv-table::
   :file: _static/csv/foo.csv

-pypdf_table_extraction also comes packaged with a :ref:`command-line interface <cli>`!
+Camelot also comes packaged with a :ref:`command-line interface <cli>`!

-.. note:: pypdf_table_extraction only works with text-based PDFs and not scanned documents.
+.. note:: Camelot only works with text-based PDFs and not scanned documents.
 (As Tabula `explains`_, "If you can click and drag to select text in your table in a PDF viewer, then your PDF is text-based".)

 You can check out some frequently asked questions :ref:`here <faq>`.

 .. _explains: https://github.com/tabulapdf/tabula#why-tabula

-Why pypdf_table_extraction?
+Why Camelot?
 ---------------------------

-- **Configurability**: pypdf_table_extraction gives you control over the table extraction process with :ref:`tweakable settings <advanced>`.
+- **Configurability**: Camelot gives you control over the table extraction process with :ref:`tweakable settings <advanced>`.
 - **Metrics**: You can discard bad tables based on metrics like accuracy and whitespace, without having to manually look at each table.
 - **Output**: Each table is extracted into a **pandas DataFrame**, which seamlessly integrates into `ETL and data analysis workflows`_.
 You can also export tables to multiple formats, which include CSV, JSON, Excel, HTML, Markdown, and Sqlite.